atomistic-machine-learning/schnetpack/docs/tutorials/trainmodel.rst

 model_propery2:data_property2``.
 If your data is a valid extended xyz-file, with forces and/or energies, you could also pass an xyz-file instead of a database to ``dataset.dbpath``.
 This will automatically create a valid database for you.
-For more information visit section **todo add link**.
+For more information visit section :ref:`Prepare Data`.

 Training Settings